A Brighter Future through Education

 ASC’s first project was to build

-the Thitimila secondary school in the very poor Mzimba region of Malawi.Dr Newton Matupi who knows the area well is the lead Trustee working with the
+the Thitimira secondary school in the very poor Mzimba region of Malawi.Dr Newton Matupi who knows the area well is the lead Trustee working with the

 community school committee.